Residential Life

 Prep has given me freedoms and opportunities I don’t think I could find anywhere else.
 This place has allowed me to explore all parts of my life and help me recognize who I am as a young man.
 My prep brothers here are like family and the community support is world class.
 Hoya saxa.
 Goap Kodi ‘24

-Benefits of a Boarding School
+Benefits of Our Catholic Boarding School

 In addition, boarding life encourages students to develop essential life skills such as independence, effective communication, self-advocacy, and group interaction prior to enrolling in college.